rishabh-os/moniz/README.md

   - [ ] Make them archivable or hideable
 - [x] Add location to entries (optional)
   - [x] Move to Google Maps because more locations
-- [ ] Make app restart on data import
+- [x] Make app restart on data import
+- [ ] Add images somehow using rust to use JPEGXL - maybe use Supabase